josdejong/jsoneditor/docs/api.md

      *Parameters:*

-     - autocomplete : The instance of the autocomplete engine.
-     - node : The current active editing node. (node include field and value)
      - text : The text in the current node part. (basically the text that the user is editing)
+     - path : The document json object that is being edited.
-     - elementType : Can be "field" or "value" depending if the user is editing a field name or a value of a node.
+     - input : Can be "field" or "value" depending if the user is editing a field name or a value of a node.

 ### Methods